kevinklaes/resume/Resume.md

 - Implemented test driven development for all new features and wrote tests with Selenium for legacy code after documenting the purpose and evaluating functionality.
 - Self initiated efforts to improve undocumented code and increase compliance with best standard coding practices (PEP8, DRY, TDD).
 - Secured web applications by introducing and working with application owners and users to define access controls to specific parts of their applications.
-- Advised and worked with faculty to develop professional websites (primarily [Math Insight](http://mathinsight.org)), improve useability, and encourage software development best practices.
+- Advised and worked with faculty to develop professional websites (primarily [Math Insight](http://mathinsight.org)),improve usability, and encourage software development best practices.
 - Rebuilt department event application and integrated with Google Calendar to increase visibility to students and encourage subscriptions.
 </div><!-- .col-xs-12 -->
 </div><!-- #experience -->